NeoDyln/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 	- You are only allowed to use two spaces (and lines) in your script, not more.
 - This task has a slight simple trick to it.
 They want us to create 3 directories but with only 2 spaces
-- Notice that the 3 directories are all within each other so if I created a folder called AS and I put in a folder called ZX, it would be the same as me creating a directory with the path AS/ZX hence my answer
+- I had assumed that if I create a folder called AS and I put in a folder called ZX, it would be the same as me creating a directory with the path AS/ZX hence my answer would have been mkdir AS/ZX but this isn't the case
+- The program is actually testing us on knowledge of the possibilities/ options that mkdir can do
-- The command to create a directory is mkdir
+- The command to create a directory is mkdir and to check its possibilities/ options, read the man page
 ```
-mkdir welcome/to/ welcome/to/school
+mkdir -p welcome/to/school
 ```

 ### 103-commas